gkroesc/Shroff_lab/Image_Processing_Analysis/Registration/instructions.md

 ### Before running the program:
   1. Adjust the Path in line 5 of the file, stop after SPIMB or SPIMA.
 Be sure to use double backslashes (\\) in between directories
   2. Adjust the first and second number in line 9 to be the first and last timepoint that you wish to register
   3. Open the max projection for that specific position and draw a 325x425 square that contains the embryo in it.
-Record the x and y dimensions of that box and update line 11 with these dimentsions
+Record the x and y dimensions of that box and update line 11 with these dimentsions.

-Press run, output will be saved in a RegA folder with the prefix C1_reg
+  4. Press run, output will be saved in a RegA folder with the prefix C1_reg

+The output of either of these should be images that are ready to be run through deep learning.
+Eiter 3D-RCAN for images on nuclei or Decon Densenet for anything other than nuclei data